German mark (1871): Gold coins

+The 20 mark is the most seen and offers a variety of different types that were mass-produced and therefore can be purchased at a low premium above each coin's melt value.
+However, some designs are extremely elusive given that they were struck in very low mintages.
+The rarest type features Adolph Friedrich V with just 1,160 pieces issued by the Berlin Mint.

 Banknotes

 Banknotes were issued by the Imperial Treasury (known as "Reichskassenschein") and the Reichsbank, as well as by the banks of some of the states.
 Imperial Treasury notes were issued in denominations of 5, 10, 20 and 50 Mark, whilst Reichsbank notes were produced in denominations of 20, 50, 100 and 1000 Mark.
 The notes issued after 1914 are referred to as Papiermark.